rikorealm/TubesSisdig/README.md

 # TubesSisdig
-Project of simple Photoshop-alike functionalities employed in Cyclone IV FPGA.
+A project of simple Photoshop-alike functionalities implemented in Cyclone IV FPGA.